mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 Well... it's never really that easy, either.
 In this toy example, all triangles and squares are identical, meaning it's trivial to separate their feature vectors.
 (Find one rule that works for one triangle and it works for all triangles!)

-**But in the real world, features don't map so neatly to labels.** Going back to our e-commerce example, a feature like _time spent on the site_ in a session might not be able to perfectly partition the classes at any threshold.
+**But in the real world, features don't map so neatly to labels.** Going back to our e-commerce example, a feature like _time spent on the site_ in a session might not be able to perfectly partition the classes even at any threshold.

 <center>
 <img src="{{  site.baseurl  }}/images/projects/decision_tree/partitioning3.3.png">